testdeck/docs/docs/README.md

   afterAll(() => Hello?.after());
 });
 ```
+The actual implementation is a bit more complicated and involves handling async code and test modifiers like timeout or focus tests.

 ***Testdeck*** aims to provide ***1:1*** mapping between ***Testdeck OOP test UI*** features and the native test framework features.